Consultation for coordinated, collaborative and comprehensive PD design

 ERLC plans learning opportunities based on advice from the region served.
 Advice and direction is most often received from advisory committee members, district leaders and curriculum coordinators, participant feedback from sessions and education stakeholders.
 We also rely on provincial stakeholder’s direction and leadership, represented by the consortium board.
 We strive towards collaborating with as many groups as possible to support being a partner in “adult learning for students’ sake.”

-Advisory Committees provide opportunities for input and direction for ERLC professional development programs and plans.
-Advisory Committees address the following consortia goals:
+Advisory Committees provide opportunities for input and direction for ERLC professional learning programs and plans.
+Advisory Committees address the following consortia goals…

 - To facilitate professional development which supports the effective implementation of: